locationtech/geomesa/docs/developer/introduction.rst

 GeoMesa Project Structure
 -------------------------

-* **geomesa-accumulo/geomesa-accumulo-datastore**: the implementations of the core Accumulo indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionality as a ``DataStore`` to both application developers and GeoServer.
+* **geomesa-accumulo**: the implementations of the core Accumulo indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionality as a ``DataStore`` to both application developers and GeoServer.
 Assembles a jar with dependencies that must be distributed to Accumulo tablet servers lib/ext directory or to an HDFS directory where Accumulo's VFSClassLoader can pick it up.
 * **geomesa-blobstore**: an Accumulo-based store  designed to store and retrieve files which have spatio-temporal data associated with them.
-* **geomesa-compute**: utilities for working with distributed computing environments.
-Currently, there are methods for instantiating an Apache Spark Resilient Distributed Dataset from a CQL query against data stored in GeoMesa.
-Eventually, this project will contain bindings for traditional map-reduce processing, Scalding, and other environments.
 * **geomesa-convert**: a configurable and extensible library for converting data into SimpleFeatures.
-* **geomesa-dist**: packages the GeoMesa distributed runtimes, GeoMesa GeoServer plugins, and GeoMesa Tools.
-* **geomesa-examples**: includes Developer quickstart tutorials and examples for how to work with GeoMesa in Accumulo and Kafka.
 * **geomesa-features**: includes code for serializing SimpleFeatures and custom SimpleFeature implementations designed for GeoMesa.
 * **geomesa-filter**: a library for manipulating and working with GeoTools Filters.
 * **geomesa-gs-plugin**: packages plugins which provide WFS and WMS support for various ``DataStore`` types including Accumulo, BigTable, Kafka, and stream ``DataStore``\ s.
+These are packaged as zip files and can be deployed in GeoServer by extracting their contents into geoserver/WEB-INF/lib/
 * **geomesa-hbase**: an implementation of GeoMesa on HBase and Google Cloud Bigtable.
-* **geomesa-jobs**: map/reduce and scalding jobs for maintaining GeoMesa.
+* **geomesa-index-api**: common structure and methods for indexing and querying simple features.
-* **geomesa-kafka/geomesa-kafka-datastore**: an implementation of GeoMesa in Kafka for maintaining near-real-time caches of streaming data.
+* **geomesa-kafka**: an implementation of GeoMesa in Kafka for maintaining near-real-time caches of streaming data.
+* **geomesa-logger**: logging facade for scala version compatibility.
+* **geomesa-metrics**: extensions and configuration for dropwizard metrics integration.
+* **geomesa-native-api**: a non-GeoTools-based API for persisting and querying data in GeoMesa Accumulo.
 * **geomesa-process**: analytic processes optimized on GeoMesa data stores.
-* **geomesa-raster**: adds support for ingesting and working with geospatially-referenced raster data in GeoMesa.
 * **geomesa-security**: adds support for managing security and authorization levels for data stored in GeoMesa.
 * **geomesa-stream**: a GeoMesa library that provides tools to process streams of `SimpleFeatures`.
-* **geomesa-tools**: a set of command line tools for managing features, ingesting and exporting data, configuring tables, and explaining queries in GeoMesa.
+* **geomesa-tools-common**: a set of command line tools for managing features, ingesting and exporting data, configuring tables, and explaining queries in GeoMesa.
 * **geomesa-utils**: stores our GeoHash implementation and other general library functions unrelated to Accumulo.
 This sub-project contains any helper tools for geomesa.
 Some of these tools such as the GeneralShapefileIngest have Map/Reduce components, so the geomesa-utils JAR lives on HDFS.
 * **geomesa-web**: web services for accessing GeoMesa.
 * **geomesa-z3**: the implementation of Z3, GeoMesa's space-filling Z-order curve.